Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 - short
 - narrow

-See [`Intl.ListFormat`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Intl/ListFormat) documentation. `icu` is used to do the formatting, but I found the Mozilla doc to have more details.
+See the [`Intl.ListFormat`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Intl/ListFormat) documentation. `icu` is used to do the formatting, but I found the Mozilla doc to have more details.

 ```json
 {